cerb/cerb.github.io/_guides/mail/encryption/mailvelope.md

 ---
 title: Decrypt messages in your browser with Mailvelope
 excerpt: This guide describes how to use Mailvelope and Cerb together to communicate more securely through email by delegating decryption to only authorized workers.
+summary: This webpage provides a comprehensive guide on using Mailvelope, a browser extension, to decrypt encrypted emails within Cerb, a platform that supports OpenPGP for secure email communication.
+It outlines the steps for installing Mailvelope, generating encryption keys, and configuring Cerb as an email provider.
+The guide emphasizes the importance of security, advising against storing private keys without passphrases on public servers due to potential risks.
+It suggests best practices for handling sensitive information, such as using separate encryption keys for shared mailboxes and individual workers.
+The page also details the process of sending and decrypting encrypted messages in Cerb, ensuring that only authorized workers can access the decrypted content.
 permalink: /guides/mail/encryption/mailvelope/
 layout: integration
 topic: Mail